 Taiyaki is a popular dessert sold by street vendors at pretty much every festival or fair you go to in Japan.
 It’s a favorite traditional Japanese snack which is believed to have originated during the Meiji Era (1868 to 1912).

-Looking at the basic recipe, it would make sense that the original taiyaki evolved from the round-shape imagawayaki, a red bean-filled, pancake-like dessert that dates back to the 18th century.
+Looking at the basic recipe, it would make sense that the original taiyaki evolved from the round-shape imagawayaki, a red bean-filled, pancake-like dessert that dates back to the 18th century (Edo Period).

 If in fact Darwin was right, when the imagawayaki sprouted fins and a tail, it evolved into taiyaki to become Japan’s very first Instagrammable sweet way before it’s time. #taiyaki

 Classic taiyaki are filled with anko, azuki red bean paste.
-Nowadays, you’ll also find shops selling taiyaki filled with custard, chocolate, and matcha cream.
-Speaking of Instagram, in cities like New York, you can even try taiyaki-shaped ice cream cones.
+Nowadays, you’ll also find shops selling taiyaki with all kinds of fillings.
+Besides sweet bean paste, custard cream, chocolate, and matcha cream are now common fillings in Japan.
+In cities like New York, you can even try taiyaki-shaped ice cream cones.

 Old-fashion or setting new trends, one thing all these fish-shaped treats have in common is that they’re a dessert.
 While the original red bean filling may sound healthier than chocolate cream, it can still contain a lot of added sugar.

-Inspired by this popular treat for special occasions, I wanted to recreate it into a healthy breakfast or snack that’s fun to eat.
+Inspired by this popular treat for special occasions, I wanted to recreate this Japanese treat into a healthy breakfast or snack that’s fun to eat.
 I thought what kid on Earth could resist a fish-shaped breakfast?

 This is a fun and healthy recipe that even the fussy eater in your family will love.